zedwei/webvoyager/src/prompts/prompt_restaurant_booking.md

 9. "ANSWER": Provide the final answer or indicate task completion.
 10. "Navigate": Open a URL in a new browser tab.
 Verify the legitimacy of the URL by checking for common signs of suspicious websites, such as unusual domain names, misspellings, or unexpected extensions.
 Prompt the user to confirm if the URL does not appear authentic.
 If the user provides a new URL, navigate to the updated address.
 If you're not sure of the exact URL string to navigate, leverage search engine.
 11. "Search": Open search engine page.
+12. "Select": Select item in a select list.
+Include the `Numerical_Label` of the select list and the target option label string in your response.

 Key Guidelines:
 - Action Rules: